Only part of file: selecting within texts

 Sections to Keep (contexts)

-You want to select just one or two sections of the text and cut out the rest.
+You want to select one section of a text and cut out the rest.
 Specify one tag to define the desired start, and one to specify the end, e.g. <Intro> to <Body>

 Naturally you must be sure that there is something unique like a < or > symbol to define each section.
-This function is case sensitive (so it would not find <PETER>).
+For example, in the case of Mary: and Peter: you'd want to be sure that every contribution made by Mary has a colon immediately following her name, and that all her contributions were followed by Peter:.
+This function is case sensitive (so it would not find MARY:).